imagej/imagej.github.io/pages/Eclipse_code_style_profiles_and_IntelliJ.md

 description: test description
 ---

-%Replace% DevelopMenu %Replace% This is a short guide on how to start using the Eclipse code style profile of ImageJ.
+{% include develop-menu %} This is a short guide on how to start using the Eclipse code style profile of ImageJ.

 ## Installing Eclipse code formatter plugin